 Dude, BOUNDARIES.
 When you work at home and don’t have a set schedule, it’s so easy to let work creep into the rest of your life.

 I don’t do client work or answer emails on the weekends.
 I take breaks away from my computer and my laptop.
-I tell my clients when I go on vacations and that I won’t be available.
+I tell my clients when I go on vacation and that I won’t be available.
 I turn off my phone at night so I don’t hear emails.

 Figure out when you will and will not work, what you will and will not say yes to, and stick to those boundaries, because your well-being depends on it!